Arthur Burrows (broadcaster)

 At 2LO and the BBC, he was assisted by L. Stanton Jefferies - the latter's first Director of Music.

 After the BBC, Burrows went on to be head of the International Wireless Bureau in Geneva.

 He was a Fellow of the Institute of Journalists (FJI) (now the Chartered Institute of Journalists).

+Portrayals

+In 2025 he was portrayed by Rory Kinnear in The Truth about Phyllis Twigg, an audio drama by Paul Kerensa about the making of 'The Truth About Father Christmas'.
+It was broadcast on BBC Radio 4.